kuhlaid/jocoknow/README.md

 ## Using the code locally

 See Docusaurus documentation for this.
 It is not recommended.
-Try using StackBlitz or some other virtual service first, to save you the headache of installing dependencies on your computer.
+Try using StackBlitz (which is free but slow to rebuild the site) or some other virtual service first, to save you the headache of installing dependencies on your computer.

+## DocSearch scrapper (DOES NOT WORK even though everything looks like it configured correctly)

+Review the documentation at https://docsearch.algolia.com/docs/legacy/run-your-own/ or https://docsearch.algolia.com/docs/legacy/config-file

+- First we need to log into Algolia and select or create the application we want to use (which in this case is JoCoKnow)
+- Next we need to create the index for this application and give the index a name
+- Next add an API needs the ACL addObject, editSettings and deleteIndex.

+the `Search-Only API Key` and copy that to our environment file.

+Here we will use the `.env.prod` file to define our APPLICATION_ID and API_KEY `docker run -it --env-file=.env.prod -e "CONFIG=$(cat jocoknow.config.json | jq -r tostring)" algolia/docsearch-scraper`